FAQs

 What do I have to do to be a member of the Wisconsin Master Gardener Association (WIMGA)?

-Any Master Gardener can become a member of the statewide Wisconsin Master Gardener Association (WIMGA) by paying $5 dues to the WIMGA treasurer by January 31 (included in your annual dues to WCMGA).
-New Master Gardeners enrolled in Basic Training have one year's membership included in their fees.
-Benefits of WIMGA membership include six issues per year of the newsletter mailed (or sent electronically, upon request) directly to you.
+Any Master Gardener can become a member of the statewide Wisconsin Master Gardener Association (WIMGA) by paying $5 dues to the Winnebago County MG association treasurer by January 31.
+Benefits of WIMGA membership include six issues per year of the newsletter sent electronically (or mailed, upon request) directly to you, seasonal monthly meetings which often have an education component that you can watch and submit as part of your annual Continuing Education hours.

 What kind of recognition will I get for my participation in this program?

-Certificates are available upon initial certification.
-WCMGA holds an annual awards banquet in December where milestones in service hours are recognized and the Golden Trowel Award is presented to a Master Gardener who has given exceptional service to the program.
-Certificates of achievement are awarded by the Wisconsin Master Gardener Association program office.
+Master Gardener Achievement Certificates are available upon initial certification.
+WCMGA offers its Golden Trowel Award which is presented to a Winnebago County Master Gardener who has given exceptional service to the program.
+Certificates of achievement for various levels of volunteer time are awarded by the Wisconsin Master Gardener Association program office.